Wife hospitalized for covid gets home to find husband dead from the same virus: ‘It was like walking into a horror movie’

-But Ronald, 55, did not appear to be home when Lisa returned on Aug.
+But Ronald, 55, did not appear to be home when Lisa returned Aug.
 11.

 “Ron?
 Ron?”
 Lisa, 58, yelled while searching for him throughout the house.